And it’s time to give the zigzag stitch its due. Because I think it can be easy to overlook this very useful stitch.

 While the regular zigzag stitch will do the job, I must say that I prefer the 3-Step zigzag.
-Because it is just so darn attractive!
+Because it doesn’t tunnel and it is just so darn attractive!

 Zigzag Stitches & Tension

-According to my Janome sewing machine manual, the tension for a zigzag stitch is perfect when the bobbin thread has the good sense to stay on the underside and the needle thread peeks through ever so slightly to the underside.
+According to one of my sewing machine manuals, the tension for a zigzag stitch is perfect when the bobbin thread has the good sense to stay on the underside and the needle thread peeks through ever so slightly to the underside.

 How to Zigzag